lukasztecza/legacyCms/README.md

-# tinyCms
+# legacyCms
-Tiny cms for simple pages.
+Leagacy cms for simple pages.
 See config/readme.txt for details.

 ### To run on dev
 - install [virtualbox](https://www.virtualbox.org) and [vagrant](https://www.vagrantup.com/)